russross/blackfriday/README.md

 * Abbreviations.
 * Super- and subscript.
 * Callouts in code blocks.

-Mmark is forked from blackfriday which started out as a translation from C of [upskirt][4].

-A simular effort is [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) from Carsten Bormann.

 There is no pretty printed output if you need that pipe the output through `xmllint --format -`.